atsushieno/augene/README.md

 # augene: MML compiler for generic sequencer engine

-augene is a compound music authoring toolchain that brings old-fashion MML (music macro language) compiler integrated into modern sequencer that is also used in DAWs.
+augene is an experimental compound music authoring toolchain that brings old-fashion MML (music macro language) compiler integrated into modern sequencer that is also used in DAWs.
+It is nothing but a proof of concept.
+There isn't even a room for improvement - it is just living in a wild.

 It uses the following software and libraries behind: